-Sirius in the constellation Canis Major – the legendary Dog Star – might also be called the New Year’s star.
-This star – the brightest one in the nighttime sky – celebrates the birth of 2016 and every new year by reaching its highest point in the sky around the stroke of midnight.
+Want to surprise and impress your friends on New Year’s Eve?
+Show them Sirius, the brightest star in the sky, sometimes called the Dog Star because it’s part of the constellation Canis Major the Greater Dog.
+Sirius might also be called the New Year’s star.
+It’ll celebrate the birth of 2018 and every new year by reaching its highest point in the sky around the stroke of midnight.
 That’s the case this year, and every year.

 How can you find Sirius?
 It’s easy because this star is the brightest one we see from Earth.
 Its name means sparkling or scorching.

-If you’re not sure, look for the prominent Belt stars of the constellation Orion, as shown on today’s chart.
+If you look for the sky’s brightest star, and are still not sure, here’s a sure-fire way to identify it.
+Just look for the prominent Belt stars of the constellation Orion.
 Orion’s Belt always points to Sirius.

 So Sirius is highest in the sky at midnight every New Year’s.
 Astronomers call this a midnight culmination of Sirius.
 As the New Year rings in, Sirius is at its highest.